- Phone: (763) 434-5995

 Kinshasa, the capital city of the DRC is fast becoming an urban center of great influence, not only in the DRC, but also for all of Africa.
 It is currently the third largest city on the continent, and it is estimated to have a population of 15 million by 2025.
 Just as the gospel influenced major city centers in the first century of Church history, we believe establishing gospel initiatives in this city could have great impact for the Kingdom of God and help it expand across all of Africa.
 In partnership with ReachGlobal, the missions wing of the EFCA, we’re working to establish gospel-centered initiatives around the city to share Christ’s love with the Congolese.

 Poverty is extremely prevalent in Kinshasa, which leaves many young women with few opportunities for employment.
 The Tabitha Center gives young women an alternative to selling themselves or engaging in illegal activities for their livelihoods.
 Teenage girls gather under the mentorship of women from the church to learn answers to life’s questions that are often left unanswered by parents.
-In this safe context, girls are taught sewing skills to provide a viable source of income for their families.
+In this safe context, girls are taught skills like sewing, cooking, and cosmetology to provide a viable source of income for their families.

 KIDSTORY GOSPEL INITIATIVE